Closing the Loop in Affect-Driven Game Adaptation: A Systematic Review: Methodology

 \begin{quote} (``Game'' OR ``Videogame'' OR ``Games'' OR ``Videogames'') AND (``Procedural Content Generation'' OR ``PCG'') AND (``Horror'' OR ``Stress'' OR ``Anxiety'') AND (``Adaptation'' OR ``Orchestration'' OR ``Experience-Driven'') \end{quote}

-As described in the following paragraphs, each group of keywords in this string reflects a key dimension of the review's scope.

-\paragraph*{Game-related keywords} ``Game(s)'' and ``Videogame(s)'' were included to capture works that utilize games or interactive virtual experiences as their primary medium.
-These terms remain broadly consistent across both entertainment and serious game literature, including applications in therapy and training.

-\paragraph*{Adaptation mechanism keywords} ``Procedural Content Generation'' and ``PCG'' were chosen to target studies involving algorithmic generation of game content, which is often a core technique in adaptive systems.
-Although this term is predominantly used in game-specific research, its presence helped isolate studies employing generative methods.
-Removing this keyword during test runs led to the inclusion of numerous unrelated works, while offering no significant gain in relevant results.

-\paragraph*{Emotion-related keywords} ``Horror'', ``Stress'', and ``Anxiety'' were selected to narrow the review's focus to high-arousal emotional states.
-As discussed in Section~\ref{sec:concepts:hsa}, these terms correspond directly to the review's central interest in experience-driven adaptation targeting affective states, and are widely used across affective computing, game design, and therapeutic game literature~\cite{giannakakis2019review}.
-Thus, their inclusion here is justified primarily as a necessary constraint to manage search breadth and maintain thematic coherence with the review's objectives.

-\paragraph*{Experience-driven adaptation keywords} Finally, ``Adaptation'', ``Orchestration'', and ``Experience-Driven'' were included to capture works addressing dynamic and personalized content adjustment.
-These terms are directly tied to the experience-driven loop framework~\cite{yannakakis2011experience,liapis2018orchestrating}, which forms the theoretical foundation of this review.
-Their combined use helps ensure coverage of studies that go beyond static adaptation strategies and address personalization in real-time, based on player experience models.
+Each keyword block corresponded to one dimension of the review scope.
+The game-related terms identified studies using games or videogames as the primary interactive medium.
+The PCG-related terms were used as high-precision indicators of content modification, since the review focuses on systems where player experience modeling is connected to adaptive changes in game content rather than only to affect recognition, player profiling, or post-hoc analysis.
+The horror-, stress-, and anxiety-related terms delimited the review to a focused affective problem space.
+Finally, the adaptation-related terms captured studies concerned with dynamic or personalized content adjustment, including work framed through experience-driven adaptation or orchestration~\cite{yannakakis2011experience,liapis2018orchestrating}.

-To ensure methodological consistency, the review considered only publications from January~1,~2015 to May~31,~2024.
-This range was selected to reflect contemporary developments following the popularization of experience-driven game research and the increasing integration of affective and generative methods.
-Preliminary tests within this timeframe showed it to be both inclusive and effective in delimiting the relevant body of work.
+The review considered publications from January 1, 2015 to December 31, 2025.
+This range was selected to focus on contemporary work following the emergence of experience-driven game research and the increasing use of affective and generative methods in adaptive systems.